What about Prayer for Judgment Continued?

 Are you Entitled to a PJC?

 No. Just because you have not “used up” your PJCs does not mean that you are entitled to one.
 Whether a driver will be given a PJC is within the judge’s discretion.
-A driver (and their lawyer) may have to persuade the judge to give the driver a PJC — so it helps to be polite to the officer and to wear a coat and tie to court!
+A driver (and their lawyer) may have to persuade the judge to give the driver a PJC — so it helps to be polite to the officer.

 A Common Misperception about PJCs